Biden renews call for assault weapons ban a year after Uvalde massacre

-WASHINGTON, May 24 (Reuters) - President Joe Biden on Wednesday renewed his call for a ban on assault weapons as he and his wife Jill held a White House event to mourn the lives lost at the Uvalde, Texas, elementary school one year ago.
+WASHINGTON, May 24 (Reuters) - President Joe Biden renewed his call for a ban on assault weapons as he and his wife Jill held a White House event on Wednesday to mourn the 21 victims shot dead at an elementary school in Uvalde, Texas, one year ago.

-The May 24, 2022, tragedy in which 19 schoolchildren and two teachers were killed was the most wrenching of the many mass shootings that have regularly taken place over the past year.
+The May 24, 2022, massacre, in which an 18-year-old gunman opened fire with an AR-15-style semiautomatic rifle inside Robb Elementary School, killing 19 children and two teachers, marked the deadliest U.S. school shooting in almost a decade.

+The assault ended when police officers who had waited more than an hour to storm in and directly confront the gunman - even as children hiding inside repeatedly called emergency-911 for help - finally charged into the classroom and shot the suspect dead.

 "We can't end this epidemic until Congress passes common sense gun safety laws and keeps weapons of war off our streets and out of the hands of dangerous people (and) until states do the same thing," Biden said.

-More children and teenagers in the United States were killed by guns than any other cause in 2020, according to a mortality analysis by researchers from the University of Michigan, Ann Arbor.
+More children and teenagers in the United States were killed by guns than any other cause in 2020, according to an analysis of U.S. government mortality data by researchers from the University of Michigan, Ann Arbor.

-Biden renewed his appeal for Congress to ban AR-15 assault rifles and high-capacity ammunition magazines.
+Biden repeated his appeal for Congress to ban AR-15 assault rifles and high-capacity ammunition magazines.

 "The number one killer of children are guns," Biden said.